Alec-Blake/starter-joey-thinkful/README.md

-# starter-joey-thinkful

-This repo contains the starter and solution code for the Joey Thinkful resume exercise.
+This is the Module 22.7 assessment submission